Mr Peter Charlesworth - Chairman

 Graham is also a Lieutenant Colonel in the Australian Army Reserve, again serving in a number of positions particularly in the areas of planning and workforce development.
 In 2012 he accepted a 12 month posting to the United Nations Integrated Mission in Timor Leste as the Deputy Chief Military Liaison Officer.
 In 2013 he was appointed Commanding Officer of the 10th/27th Battalion, The Royal South Australia Regiment.

 He studies regularly and holds a Bachelor of Laws (Honours), and in 2007 was admitted to the Supreme Court of South Australia.
 He is also a Graduate of the Australian Command and Staff College (Reserve), and has also completed a Graduate Certificate in Applied Management.
 Graham and his wife Jenny have two children, Mitchell and Sophie.
 His leisure interests include cycling, bush walking, camping, and football.

 Brenton has been acting in the legal industry for over 23 years primarily undertaking insurance and commercial work.
 He has appeared as counsel in a large number of trials and provides advice to the insurance industry on matters involving significant risk, general litigation, legislative interpretation and legal costs.

 Brenton is a regular industry speaker.
 He is the Managing Principal of Jones Harley Toole

 Ms Philippa Crawford

-Philippa is the most recent recruit to the United Way Board joining in early 2017.
-Her energy and industry experience as the Business Development Manager at CMV Farms will add a new perspective and marketing focus to the Board.
+Philippa joined the United Way Board in early 2017.
+Her energy and industry experience as the Business Development Manager at CMV Farms adds a new perspective and marketing focus to the Board.

 Mr Gary Metcalf